gw2-addon-loader/addon-repo/README.md

 ### How to Add Your Addon

 Submit a PR where you add a folder with the name of your addon (preferably in relatively short and basic form, e.g. `gw2radial` or `arcdps_bhud`) with a completed `update.yaml` file within.
 See the `d912pxy` example as a rough guideline.

+### Usage

+If you'd like to use this curated list for your own purposes, you can use the [landing page](https://gw2-addon-loader.github.io/addon-repo/) or the [master JSON file](https://gw2-addon-loader.github.io/addon-repo/addons.json).
+The JSON file is updated hourly.